 - Brush remaining sauce over ribs.
 Place bone side down on a rack in a large shallow roasting pan.
 Cover tightly with foil and bake 1-1/2 to 2 hours or until tender.

-- Moisten a paper towel with cooking oil; using long-handled tongs,rub on grill rack to coat lightly.
-Grill ribs, covered, over medium heat 15-25 minutes or until browned, turning and brushing occasionally with some of the reserved sauce.
+- On a greased grill, cook ribs, covered, over medium heat 15-25 minutes or until browned, turning and brushing occasionally with some of the reserved sauce.
 Cut into serving-size pieces; serve with sauce.
 Yield: 8 servings.

 "I used boneless country style spare ribs.
 The sauce was very tasty.
 I had enough left over to use it on top of the All American Meat Loaf recipe (another Taste of Home keeper)!"

 "These were the best ribs I've ever made!
 Even the hubby agreed...!"

 "This is a fabulous recipe!
 These ribs are delicious!"

 "Fixed these last night reminded me of the ribs I had in Texas and St Louis.
 Yes the meat is to fall off the bone.
 Any good griller will tell you that need to watch Diners, Drive-ins and dives BBQ edition.
 May learn something..."

 "Fall off the bone tender and great flavor is EXACTLY what my friends and family want - we don't like the tougher, chewy kind."

 "Grilled them low and slow to get a good smoke ring.
 You couldn't tell them from one's that had been marinated overnight and smoked for hours, you gotta give them a try."